Your brand relies on great marketing strategies.

 Marketing Strategies for Email Marketing

 Many digital strategists insist that email marketing is one of the most effective ways to get the word out about their brand.
-Your mileage may vary, but there’s little doubt that you can benefit to some extent from great email marketing strategies.
+Your mileage may vary, but there’s little doubt that you can benefit to some extent from great email marketing methods.
 Here are a few of the best.

 - Use a real name in the “From” line.
 Folks don’t respond well to spam.
 That’s why you should ensure that your emails appear authentic with a real name in the “from” line.
 Just make sure that the name you use is associated with your brand.
 And don’t even think about using one of those lame “no-reply” email addresses, either.